microsoft/vscode-docs/docs/getstarted/settings.md

   // When a markdown preview is scrolled, update the view of the editor.
   "markdown.preview.scrollEditorWithPreview": true,

-  // When a markdown editor preview is scrolled, update the view of the preview.
+  // When a markdown editor is scrolled, update the view of the preview.
   "markdown.preview.scrollPreviewWithEditor": true,

   // Sets how YAML front matter should be rendered in the markdown preview. 'hide' removes the front matter.
 Otherwise, the front matter is treated as markdown content.